jsirex/itgmachine/README.md

 - If you have separate `/home` you should backup files separately.
 If you wish.
 Or just machine profile.
 Maybe be in next versions
 - For running **ITGMania** with enough RAM swap is not required

+**IMPORTANT:** If you choose to load kernel directly from UEFI, make sure EFI boot partition is at least 256MB.
+EFI Boot partition may already have some files, sometimes up to 100 MB.
+The kernel (~10MB) and the initramfs disk (~50MB) will be copied onto EFI boot partition.
+In a rare case, if you install additional firmware packages and kernel modules (like NVidia), the initramfs file can suddenly grow up to 300 MB!
+Either you need big enough EFI bootpartition, or stay with grub, or optimize the initramfs size by setting `MODULES=dep` in `/etc/initramfs-tools/initramfs.conf` and running `update-initramfs -k all -c -v`.

 ## Reboot

 Reboot to your fresh installed system, install required firmware, etc.